God the Father: In Western art

-For about a thousand years, no attempt was made to portray God the Father in human form, because early Christians believed that the words of Exodus 33:20 "Thou canst not see my face: for there shall no man see Me and live" and of the Gospel of John 1:18: "No man hath seen God at any time" were meant to apply not only to the Father, but to all attempts at the depiction of the Father.
+For about a thousand years, no attempt was made to portray God the Father in human form, because early Christians believed that the words of Exodus 33:20, "Thou canst not see my face: for there shall no man see Me and live" and of the Gospel of John 1:18, "No man hath seen God at any time" were meant to apply not only to the Father, but to all attempts at the depiction of the Father.
 Typically only a small part of the body of Father would be represented, usually the hand, or sometimes the face, but rarely the whole person, and in many images, the figure of the Son supplants the Father, so a smaller portion of the person of the Father is depicted.

-In the early medieval period God was often represented by Christ as the Logos, which continued to be very common even after the separate figure of God the Father appeared.
+In the early medieval period God was often represented by Christ as the Logos, which continued to be common even after the separate figure of God the Father appeared.
 Western art eventually required some way to illustrate the presence of the Father, so through successive representations a set of artistic styles for the depiction of the Father in human form gradually emerged around the tenth century AD.